-The Transfer Appeals Committee will consist of the following: (a) Chairperson: The Academic Officer of the Community College system, (b) Members: Two deans selected from a pool of academic deans and deans of students.
+The Transfer Appeals Committee will consist of a chairperson (the Academic Officer of the Community College system) and two members (deans selected from a pool of academic deans and deans of students).

 Neither dean serving for a particular review shall be from either of the colleges involved in the appeal.
 The pool shall consist of four academic deans selected annually by the Council of Academic Deans and four deans of students selected annually by the Council of Deans of Students.
 No dean shall serve more than three consecutive years.
-After the initial selection of deans, the Executive Officer will hold a drawing to determine that initially four deans shall hold a two-year service period in order to assure accumulation of some experience by a portion of the available deans.
+After the initial selection of deans, the executive officer will hold a drawing to determine that initially four deans shall hold a two-year service period in order to assure accumulation of some experience by a portion of the available deans.